Home > HVAC Maintenance > Commercial Rooftop AC Unit: A Complete Guide

 Think of it as a wellness check for your building’s most important comfort system.
 The goal is to clean, calibrate, and test all the critical components that keep your AC running smoothly and efficiently.
 From the mechanical parts to the complex electrical systems, a thorough service call covers all the bases.
 These routine checks are a key part of our commercial services and are essential for maintaining a comfortable environment for your employees and customers, especially during those hot North Carolina summers.
 A well-maintained unit doesn’t just cool better; it also runs more efficiently, saving you money on energy bills.

-Cleaning Coils and Replacing Filters
+A Deep Clean for Coils and Filters

 One of the most important tasks during a service visit is cleaning the condenser and evaporator coils.
 These coils are responsible for transferring heat out of your building, but over time they get covered in dirt, dust, and debris.
 This buildup acts like an insulator, forcing your system to work much harder to cool your space.
 Regular maintenance includes cleaning filters and coils, which keeps the air inside your building cleaner and healthier.
 Clean coils mean better heat transfer, lower energy consumption, and less strain on your AC’s compressor.